 And on the weekends there is often live music performed on the outdoor patio.
 What could be better than a cold Irish beer or craft cocktail with the breeze blowing by?

-Disney Theme Parks Restaurants with Outdoor Dining
+Disney World Restaurants with Outdoor Dining: Inside the Parks

 If you're spending the day together inside the magical gates of a Disney theme park, plan a meal at one of these restaurants with outdoor dining.
 Booking a reservation can be tough, especially in Disney theme parks.
 Here's what to do if you can’t get a Disney Dining Reservation.